lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 ```
 💡 **What is branching?**
 Branches let you create alternate versions of your codebase where you can make changes safely, without affecting the main project.
-They're useful for working on features, fixes, or experiments — and can be merged back in when ready.
+They’re useful for working on features, fixes, or experiments — and can be merged back in when ready.

 ### ✏️ Committing Your Changes

 A commit saves a snapshot of your changes to the repository.
-It's like taking a picture of your progress — with a message explaining what you changed and why.
+It’s like taking a picture of your progress — with a message explaining what you changed and why.
 Commits help track history, share your work, and roll back if needed.
 ```bash
 # Check status (what's changed in your universe?)
 git status